 Its all about the ouzo.
-Early on, in this trip, someone insisted that we must drink ouzo.
-We smiled politely and said, of course we will, and promptly dismissed the idea of high-octane fire water.
-Then we had an adventure where one thing led to another that led to ouzo.
-One afternoon, after a big…Read More
+Early on, in Pireaus, someone insisted that we drink ouzo.
+We smiled politely and said, of course we will, and promptly dismissed the idea of high-octane sweetened fire water.
+Then we had an adventure where one thing led to another that led to a deep understanding of the pleasures of…Read More

 Artichoke Pie?
 Why not!
 A savory crust tops a pie full of sauteed artichokes, pancetta, garlic, and onions.
 See, it’s sounding pretty good, isn’t it?
 You’ll need to make a pie crust, use your usual recipe or make a classic pate brisee type dough.
 True confession time: I cheat.
 I can buy very good quality,…Read More

 One of my mother’s greatest gifts to me (and there are many!) is my love of cooking.
 She’s a good cook, but the fact that growing up, we always had dinner together is where the love part comes in.
 I had to be home by dinnertime..or else.
 That was a time to share the day, talk about nonsense, or revel in the fresh corn that was picked moments before it went into the pot.
 Of course the time I picked the cow corn by mistake and brought it home also meant it was time to teach me the basics of corn identification.Read More

 Springtime means fava bean time.
 To the uninitiated, fava bean pods look like string beans on steroids.
 You don’t eat the pod, you eat the inner, bright green, crispy, flavor packed bean.
 They are outstanding paired with a soft, white cheese like Robiola or a fresh Manchego cheese.
 Perfect for a risotto, with crispy prosciutto.Read More